FormidableLabs/victory-docs/src/pages/docs/victory-label.md

 ### className

+The `className` prop specifies a class name that will be applied to the rendered text element.

+*example:* `className="myLabel"`

 ### data

 Victory components can pass a `data` prop to their label component.
 This can be useful in custom components that need to make use of the entire dataset.